Muirfield/pocketmine-plugins/GrabBag/README.md

 #### join-mgr

-* adminjoin - broadcast whenever an op joins
+*  adminjoin: broadcast whenever an op joins
-* servermotd - show the server's motd when joining
+*  servermotd: show the server's motd when joining

 #### rcon-client